 The Investment Manager aims to identify both sustainability leaders and corporate and sovereign entities that have the potential and commitment to improve.
 It does this utilising a suite of ESG data tools alongside qualitative research generated by the Investment Manager's large, dedicated team of in-house ESG specialists.
-The Investment Manager will help catalyse and drive the required transition by using a variety of levers, including voting, engagement and what it calls "macro stewardship," which is engaging with regulators, governments and other entities to "change the rules of the game," in favour of those businesses that are providing solutions to sustainability problems or supporting the transition to a sustainable future.
+The Investment Manager will help catalyse and drive the required transition by using a variety of levers, including voting and engagement.
+At a firm-wide level and separately to the funds, the Investment Manager has a lever of engagement with governments, regulators, and other entities to support them in bringing about well-informed policies and regulation to correct market failures, support the transition towards the development of a sustainable financial system and, in turn, support those companies that are providing solutions to sustainability-related challenges - this is what the Investment Manager terms "macro stewardship".